Odds Boom Logo

 Green Party7/112.5%

-He also noted that pressure on Starmer is now being reflected directly in Labour leadership and next Prime Minister betting, with both Rayner and Burnham seeing significant support in recent days.
+William Hill spokesperson Lee Phelps has noted that Reform’s local election performance transformed the betting picture overnight, pushing the party into outright favouritism.
+He also highlighted that pressure on Starmer is being reflected directly in Labour leadership and next Prime Minister betting, with Burnham the standout mover.

 Leave a Reply Cancel reply